 If at all possible, the vinyl top parts of your boat should be stored indoors in a fairly warm, dry place.
 This will greatly extend the life of the material.
+Dry cleaning should be considered for interior fabrics other than vinyl.

-5. When instruments are exposed to a saltwater environment, salt crystals may form on the bezel and the plastic covers.
+When instruments are exposed to a saltwater environment, salt crystals may form on the bezel and the plastic covers.
 These salt crystals should be removed with a soft, damp cloth; never use abrasives or rough, dirty cloths to wipe plastic parts.
 Mild household detergents or plastic cleaners can be used to keep the instruments bright and clean.

-1. The finish on a fiberglass boat is similar to that of an automobile and will respond to the same system of care and cleaning.
+The finish on a fiberglass boat is similar to that of an automobile and will respond to the same system of care and cleaning.

 Use a sponge and a mild soap and warm water solution to clean exterior surfaces of your boat.
 Rinse the boat well with plenty of clean water.
-Use a quality boat wax to protect the finish Note that there are a variety of polishes and cleaners for fiberglass on the market.
+Use a quality boat wax to protect the finish, but avoid waxing polyethylene swim platforms, as they can be destroyed by the chemicals in some waxes.
+Note that there are a variety of polishes and cleaners for fiberglass on the market.
 We suggest that you experiment with different brands to determine which work best for you.